AlexanderSvyatokho/pychess/README.md

 ## ToDo List
 Core:
+  - Sort significant moves by capture
+  - Priritize castling
-  - Depth N bot
+  - Review Depth N implementation to make sure not bugs are there
-  - GUI: moves list
   - More unit tests
   - Review and improve the code